-I officiated over a small, private wedding ceremony recently, and will be attending several other wedding ceremonies in the coming months.
+I officiated over a small, private wedding ceremony recently, and will be attending several other wedding ceremonies in the coming months (I will also be going to the a sports stadium in Atlanta in between).
 While weddings are a significant spiritual event, fewer weddings are taking place inside a church sanctuary.
 Certainly, God’s presence can unite two to become one in any place, but I often worry that making weddings more about the spectacle causes us to miss what the goal of a wedding is.

 With wedding season ramping up, I’ve had some time to reflect on what the goal of a wedding is, or at least in my estimation, should be.
 I share this with other pastors as a word of advice.
 I share this with engaged couples as a source of recommendation when deciding on what matters most in their wedding ceremony.
 I share this with family and friends attending weddings to highlight things that might be easily overlooked in the formality of such a wonderful event.